 TIS RTCG six month performance report template

-Performance reporting presentation with Penney Upton – December 2020 (narrated slides)
+Monitoring and reporting on social media activities with Penney Upton (narrated slides)

-In addition to the general tips for performance reporting below, please listen to this short presentation (20 minutes) which concerns completion of the performance report.
+Please listen to this short presentation (20 minutes) which discusses the monitoring and reporting of social media activities, including reach, engagement and impact.
 Please note: The presentation will start playing automatically when opened.

 This document provides general advice and answers frequently asked questions about the indicators for performance reporting.